DUO ARDEA

 Ana Ostojić, piano

-The duo naturally bridges contemporary and classical music, as well as traditional repertoire with more experimental and performative works.
-Their artistic partnership began in Graz during their master’s studies in Performance Practice in Contemporary Music at the University of Music and Performing Arts Graz.
-In January 2024, they worked on a groundbreaking project centered on Helmut Lachenmann’s demanding work Got Lost, which they rehearsed and performed in close collaboration with the composer himself.
+The duo’s artistic partnership began in Graz during their master’s studies in Performance Practice in Contemporary Music at the University of Music and Performing Arts Graz.
+In January 2024, they collaborated on Helmut Lachenmann’s demanding work Got Lost, which they rehearsed and performed in close collaboration with the composer himself.
 This experience highlighted their exceptional musical synergy and their shared commitment to making complex music accessible and communicative.

 At the heart of Duo Ardea’s artistic vision lies the desire not to be constrained by tradition.
-The duo seeks to honor the rich history of the art song while simultaneously developing a contemporary, innovative approach to interpretation—combining classical and contemporary lied repertoire with performative works.
-This also includes reimagining standard repertoire from the perspective of today’s lived experiences and infusing each work with their own identity and artistic voice.
-Their goal is to tell compelling stories that resonate with today’s audiences, without compromising the integrity and beauty of the original works.
+While honoring the rich history of the art song, the duo develops a contemporary and exploratory approach to interpretation, combining classical and contemporary lied repertoire with performative works and newly commissioned compositions.
+They also reimagine standard repertoire from the perspective of today’s lived experiences, infusing each work with their own identity and artistic voice.
+Their goal is to tell compelling stories that resonate with today’s audiences without compromising the integrity and beauty of the original works.

-In November 2025, Duo Ardea collaborated with the young composers Sanziana Dobrovicescu and Mihai Codrea, both based in Austria, to premiere their project Echoes beyond the Body, the Duino Elegies—a homage to the work of Austrian poet R. M. Rilke—at the Rhône Festival in Brig (Switzerland).
+In November 2025, Duo Ardea collaborated with the young composers Sanziana Dobrovicescu and Mihai Codrea, both based in Austria, to premiere their project Echoes beyond the Body, the Duino Elegies — a homage to the work of Austrian poet R. M. Rilke featuring new compositions on his Duino Elegies — at the Rhône Festival in Brig (Switzerland).